Lot Clearing in Gray, GA

 +$500–$2,000Rough grading for drainage and construction access beyond the standard clearing scope — quoted separately.

-Jones County lot clearing prices depend on your specific property.
+Lot clearing cost in Jones County depends on your specific property.
 Tree diameter, access from the road, and soil moisture on clearing day all affect the total.
-We quote after walking the site — you get a price that holds.
+Whether you need wooded lot clearing or light brush removal, we quote after walking the site — you get a price that holds.

 Common questions about lot clearing in Jones County, Georgia.

-How much does it cost to clear a residential lot in Jones County?
+How much does it cost to clear a lot for a house?

 In Jones County, Georgia, clearing a residential lot typically costs $1,500–$5,000 depending on lot size, tree density, and whether stump removal and rough grading are included.
 A lightly wooded half-acre lot runs $800–$2,000.
 A densely wooded one-acre lot with large pines common throughout middle Georgia can reach $3,500–$6,000 with stump grinding and grading included.
 Site prep beyond clearing — rough grading and soil work for construction access — adds $500–$2,000 to the total.
 All quotes are based on a site assessment.